 - Click the timeline issue to see issues with dependencies, and the corresponding issue details in the scope view.

 The teams in the plan must be assigned to boards as issues sources.

 - Go to your plan > Teams > and select the the board you want to use as issue source.

 - Click Calculate to refresh the timeline.

-- In the schedule section, select > clear the Sprints checkbox to see sprints in the timeline.
+- In the schedule section, select > select the Sprints checkbox to see sprints in the timeline.